unital/tempe/docs/source/user_guide/installation.rst

 Running the Examples
 --------------------

-The example code works with a Raspberry Pi Pico and it's internal hardware, plus a ST7789-based display that communicates via SPI; in particular development has been done against various Pimoroni screens (Pico Packs, Breakout Garden, and Pico Explorer should work).
+The example code works with a Raspberry Pi Pico and its internal hardware, plus a ST7789-based display that communicates via SPI; in particular development has been done against various Pimoroni screens (Pico Packs, Breakout Garden, and Pico Explorer should work).